 In August 1955, part No.27 was reorganized into the 124 heavy long-range bomber regiment.
 In addition to the converted Tu-4, he received SDK-5 simulator aircraft - a modification of the MiG-17 with equipment similar to the K type.
 With their help, it was possible to conduct training for pilots without spending real rockets.

-In parallel with these events, the Kazan Aircraft Plant was modernizing Tu-4 bombers.
-For several years, dozens of combat vehicles of naval aviation of the fleet were converted into carriers of anti-ship missiles.
+In parallel with these events, the Tu-4 bombers were being modernized at the Kazan Aircraft Plant.
+For several years, dozens of naval aviation combat vehicles were converted into carriers of anti-ship missiles fleet.

 By the time the Comet was adopted, the Tu-4 aircraft was outdated and needed to be replaced.
 Already in 1954, tests of the Tu-16KS bomber-rocket carrier started.
 The latest Tu-16 installed equipment from the Tu-4KS.
 At the same time, part of the control systems and the operator's workplace had to be made in the form of a container suspended in the cargo compartment.
 Like its predecessor, the new aircraft could carry two KS-1 missiles.